vingerha/apexcharts-card/README.md

 ### Looking for co-maintainers for this repo, please ping me <!-- omit in toc -->

-## Temp section for changes since the copy
+## Changes since the copy from RomRider v2.1.2 (this section will be removed in due time)

 Fixes:
 - upgrade to newer library apexcharts.js